Fostering Your Child’s Academic, Social and Emotional Growth

 Academically, the school program is designed to help children learn basic skills in math (counting, number recognition, patterns, classification skills, etc.), pre-reading (letter and sound recognition, journaling activities, etc.) and science (exploration, observation, nature collecting, hands-on experiments, cooking, etc.).
 These concepts are presented in all classes in developmentally-appropriate, fun, and creative ways.
 Art is an important tool in teaching all of these concepts; it also promotes self-expression, self-esteem, and respect for others.

 We are so proud to offer a program rich in both science and the arts.
 Because of our director’s strong science background, our curriculum, especially at the Pre-K level, includes many science-related activities.
-In addition, starting with the twos / threes classes, we bring in dance and music specialists once a week.
-Beginning with the fours classes and continuing into Pre-K, we have dance, music, and foreign language specialists each week.
+In addition, starting with the Twos / Threes classes, and continuing to the Fours and Pre-K classes, we have dance and music specialists each week.

 Our days and times are set in order to provide a rich curriculum for all of our children.
 Each week’s plan is created with a balance of activities that is accomplished by having a predictable schedule for the teachers to follow.
 Check out our class schedules under the "Enrollment" tab.